 You should take the right dose, not more or less.

 Talk to your specialist or advice line before you stop taking a cancer drug.

 When you have it

 You have CHOP chemotherapy in cycles of treatment.
-Each cycle lasts 3 weeks and you may have 6 to 8 cycles in total.
+Each cycle of treatment lasts 21 days (3 weeks).
+You may have 6 to 8 cycles of treatment in total.

-You have each treatment cycle in the following way:
+You have each cycle in the following way:

 Other medicines, food and drink

 Cancer drugs can interact with some other medicines and herbal products.
 Tell your doctor or pharmacist about any medicines you are taking.
 This includes vitamins, herbal supplements and over the counter remedies.